Showing posts with label guides. Show all posts

 We loaded back onto the bus and headed to the Fountain of Youth.

-At the Fountain of Youth, we walked around and stopped to taste the spring, suffer water, watch a show, watch a blacksmith at work, and the firing of a cannon.
+At the Fountain of Youth, we walked around and stopped to taste the spring, suffer water, watch a show, watch a blacksmith at work, and watch the firing of a cannon.

-Couple taking a sip from the Fountain of Youth
+A couple taking a sip from the Fountain of Youth

 Loaded back onto the bus and rode to Cucina Giovanni for dinner.